DiiiaZoTe/Postgres-Extended/README.md

 > - `BACKUP_S3_KEY_SECRET`
 > - `BACKUP_S3_FOLDER`
 >
-> While testing the S3 backups, these were slow...
+> While testing the S3 backups, these can be slow depending on a lot of factors...

 ### Running Manual Backups

 For a full backup:
 ```bash
 ./backup.sh full

 ```
 or from the database:
 ```sql